 Note: EC Section 42238.024(b)(1) requires that Equity Multiplier funds be used for the provision of evidence-based services and supports for students.
 Evidence-based services and supports are based on objective evidence that has informed the design of the service or support and/or guides the modification of those services and supports.
 Evidence-based supports and strategies are most commonly based on educational research and/or metrics of LEA, school, and/or student performance.

-EC Section 52064.4 requires that an LEA that has received LREBG funds include one or more actions funded with LREBG funds within the 2025-26, 2026-27 and 2027-28 LCAPs.
+EC Section 52064.4 requires that an LEA that has received LREBG funds include one or more actions funded with LREBG funds within the 2025–26, 2026–27, and 2027–28 LCAPs.

+To implement the requirements of EC Section 52064.4, LEAs with unexpended LREBG funds must explain the rationale for selecting any actions funded with LREBG funds included in the goal.
+This explanation must include:

+An explanation of the rationale for selecting from the permissible uses of funds identified in EC Section 32526(c)(2); and

+An explanation of how the selected actions are expected to address the areas of need of students and schools identified in the needs assessment required by EC Section 32526(d).

 Broad Goal

 Description